HMS Policy on Financial Conflicts of Interest in Sponsored Research

 IX.
 Retrospective Review, Identification of Bias and Mitigation Reporting.

-A. Retrospective Review: For PHS-funded Research, in the event of failure to meet PHS regulations, including failure by the Investigator to disclose timely a Reviewable Interest that is determined to constitute an FCOI; HMS’s failure to review or manage such an FCOI; or Investigator failure to comply with an FCOI management plan, HMS will, within 120 days of its determination of noncompliance, complete a retrospective review of the Investigator’s activities and the PHS-funded Research project to determine any bias in the design, conduct or reporting of Research during the time period of the noncompliance.
-HMS will document the retrospective review in accordance with its policies and procedures and applicable PHS regulations.
+For PHS-funded Research, in the event of failure to meet PHS regulations, including failure by the Investigator to disclose timely a Reviewable Interest that is determined to constitute an FCOI; HMS’s failure to review or manage such an FCOI; or Investigator failure to comply with an FCOI management plan, HMS will:

 X. Training.
 For PHS-funded Research, Investigators must complete all required conflicts of interest training prior to engaging in Research at or under the auspices of HMS, and at least every four years following the initial training.
 Additionally, Investigators will be required to receive training immediately in any of the following circumstances: